tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

    ![image of post java install action](images/post-java-install-action.png)

 5. Click on the combo box.
-A list of available java post installation actions should appear.
+A dropdown list of available post java installation actions should appear.

    ![image of list of post java install action](images/post-java-install-action-list.png)